umd-mith/angles/README.md

 ## Using Angles in your Project

 Refer to the demos for examples to set up the various components.
-Here is what you'll need for a minimal installation:
+A minimal installation of Angles would include the Angles plugin and the required dependencies listed below.

 ### The Angles plugin